+KEY

+- Existing vehicular routes

+- Application Boundary (Zone B)

+- -- AAP Boundary

 The University is committed to creating a successful, sustainable, mixed-use community at the Proposed Development.
-The aim is to create a significant addition to the city in terms of housing, employment and research accommodation, alongside local amenities and public open Ensuring that the Proposed Development achieves these aims, while integrating with both the existing city fabric and surrounding community, is a principal objective.
+The aim is to create a significant addition to the city in terms of housing, employment and research accommodation, alongside local amenities and public open

+Ensuring that the Proposed Development achieves these aims, while integrating with both the existing city fabric and surrounding community, is a principal objective.
 The Proposed Development will be unique, differentiated by the integration of the various University uses co-located with residential on the Application Site.

 From the outset, residents and those working or visiting the Proposed Development will enjoy a high quality and sustainable way of life.
-These site-wide structuring principles seek to underpin and enable that AAP Major Development Site This diagram confirms how the principles underpinning the Proposed Development have been developed within both the Application Site Boundary and the AAP Major Development Site.
+These site-wide structuring principles seek to underpin and enable that ambition.

+AAP Major Development Site

+This diagram confirms how the principles underpinning the Proposed Development have been developed within both the Application Site Boundary and the AAP Major Development Site.
 It is important to note that significant areas of the Application Site have been left as public open land for both amenity and to create an appropriate setting for development.

+The Neighbourhoods

+B1.1 Connectivity

-The Neighbourhoods This map is based upon Ordnance Survey material with the permission of Ordnance Survey on behalf of the Controller of Her Majestys Stationary Office ⊚ Crown copyright.
-Unauthorised reproduction infringes Crown copyright and may lead to prosecution or civil proceedings.
-100032305 (2010) B1.1 Connectivity B1.1.1.
-Walkable Neighbourhoods The Application Site has been structured into four distinct neighbourhoods, each within easy walking distance or a short cycle ride to the local centre, at the heart of the development.
+B1.1.1.
+Walkable Neighbourhoods

+The Application Site has been structured into four distinct neighbourhoods, each within easy walking distance or a short cycle ride to the local centre, at the heart of the development.

 Each neighbourhood will be defined by a mix of uses, existing and proposed landscape features and movement and access provisions.
 Each will be a distinctive community achieved through co-locating different land uses and densities.
 This neighbourhood framework provides a logical structure for the phasing of the development.

 Two additional local nurseries have been located to create focal points for the residential neighbourhoods outside the local centre.
 These nurseries are located to ensure a 5-7 minute walking distance to surrounding residential areas.

 B1.1.2.
 Walking and Cycling

-A comprehensive cycle and pedestrian network has been created across the Proposed Development to maximise the permeability of the Application Site and the legibility of walking and cycling routes.
+A comprehensive cycle and pedestrian network has been created across the Proposed Development to maximise the permeability of the Application Site, establish legible walking and cycling routes and improve connectivity between the Application Site and the surrounding area.
 The aim is to encourage as many trips as possible to be made by non car modes.
-These walking and cycling routes provide linkages from the new development into existing and proposed surrounding areas, connecting to adjacent University and College uses as well as to the city centre.
-In addition, the opportunity for direct pedestrian and cycle routes through to the Park and Ride will facilitate footpath access from the site to the Park and Ride.
+These walking and cycling routes provide linkages from the Proposed Development into existing and proposed surrounding areas, connecting to adjacent University and College uses as well as to the city centre.

+In addition, the opportunity for direct pedestrian routes through to the Park and Ride will facilitate footpath access from the site to the Park and Ride.

 To ensure safer routes for pedestrians and cyclists through the site, all roads will have a maximum speed of 20 miles per hour.

 A core concept of the Proposed Development is the Ridgeway - a high quality pedestrian and cycle link that will connect Storey's Way directly through the Application Site to Girton, along the ridgeline.
+The Ridgeway will also facilitate access to the other main cycle access points to the south and east: at the Madingley Road West Junction (adjacent to the Park & Ride), and to Madingley Rise.

 The Ridgeway will access the local centre within the Proposed Development, the key public transport routes and secondary links accessing West Cambridge, NIAB, and all parts of the Proposed Development.
 Secure, well-located cycle parking will be conveniently located with a provision in line with the cycle parking standards outlined in the Area Action Plan.